TOLL FREE 1.866.703.3873

 The CA COVID-19 Rent Relief effort is designed to help low-income Californians through the payment of back rent to landlords.
 Funding for this effort comes from the $2.6 billion in federal rental assistance.

 Who can apply?

 How it Works

-Landlords who participate in the CA COVID-19 Rent Relief program can get reimbursed for 80% of an eligible tenant’s unpaid rent between April 1, 2020, and March 31, 2021, if they agree to waive the remaining 20% of unpaid rent during that specific time period.
+Landlords who participate in the CA COVID-19 Rent Relief program can get reimbursed for 1000% of an eligible tenant’s unpaid rent between April 1, 2020, and March 31, 2021.

 Eligible tenants whose landlords choose not to participate in the program may apply on their own and receive 25% of unpaid rent between April 1, 2020, and March 31, 2021.
 Paying this 25 percent by June 30, 2021 can help keep you in your home under the extended eviction protections in SB 91.

 Eligible tenants can receive prospective rental assistance equal to 25% of their monthly rent.
 Combined with the assistance available for unpaid rent, prospective assistance will help tenants stay housed once the eviction protections in SB 91 expire on June 30, 2021.

 Eligible tenants may also receive assistance for utility arrears and prospective payments.
 Utility arrears accumulated from April 1, 2020 through March 31, 2021 will be compensated at 100% of cost, limited to a total of 12 months.

 Application must be submitted and include all required information, along with necessary verification items.